 If you have been the victim of a motorcycle accident and are facing hefty medical bills for your injuries, then you should seek compensation.
 To make sure you do it right, a Long Beach personal injury attorney from the Overett Group can help walk you through the claims process and protect your rights against greedy insurance companies.

 Over a Decade of Legal Experience

 Our team understands that you may be undergoing serious physical and emotional stress during this time, which is why we want to remove the legal burden from your shoulders.
-Let our Long Beach motorcycle accident lawyer, Paul Overett, take over your claim.
+Let Attorney Paul Overett take over your claim.
 He has been 100% successful in the cases he has taken on, so you can rest assured that you are leaving your case in good hands.

 Our goal is always to obtain the maximum compensation possible for our clients so that you can receive justice.
 Benefit from our free consultation by calling (562) 986-9864.
 We want to take care of you as soon as possible!

 Injuries from a motorcycle accident are almost always severe and many riders are even killed from the impact.
 The Centers for Disease Control and Prevention have estimated that injuries cost around $12 billion each year, because they usually require multiple surgeries and long-term care.
 Here are some common injuries that a rider may incur from their accident: